MotoBenny/reading-notes/Class-01.md

 - In order to efficently create a script it is important to break it into steps.
  1. Define the goal: understand what the script should accomplish or return.
  2. Design the script: split the script into a series of tasks that will accomplish your final goal
- 3. Code each step: Now that you've broken the script into peices, you can program each small section.
+ 3. Code each step: Now that you`ve broken the script into peices, you can program each small section.
 - A flowchart or other visual organizational aid, can be very helpful when designing a script.
 - JS is an object oriented language, Objects within your JS code can contain individual properties.
 Which themselfs can be further modified, as a user interacts with a page, or as functions are called and exicuted by your code.
 - Methods denote how people or otherwise will interact with these objects.
 And what that should do when it happens.
 For example